International reactions to the Libyan civil war (2011): Timeline of the evacuations

 On the evening of 25 February a joint British and German operation consisting of two British and two German military transport planes evacuated 22 Germans and about 100 other Europeans, mostly British oil workers from the airport at Nafurah to Crete.

 On 27 February, two Royal Air Force C-130 Hercules aircraft with British Special Forces evacuated approximately 100 foreign nationals, mainly UK.
 Irish, German and Romanian oil workers, to Malta from the desert south of Benghazi, one of which was shot at and suffered some damage, but no one was injured.
 The same day Gaddafi's trusted nurse Galyna Kolotnytska arrived back in Ukraine.

 In the afternoon of 27 February, it is reported that 57 Nepalis, employed to work in Libya, landed at the Tribhuvan International Airport, but over 1,300 Nepalese nationals are yet to be rescued from the chaos in Libya.

 By 28 February, China had already evacuated nearly 29,000 nationals by land, sea and air, using both Crete and Malta as staging posts.
 Two vessels docked in Valletta, Malta bringing 3,200 workers, mostly Chinese.

-By 2 March, The total number of people evacuated by Turkey reached 22,554 which are carried on 67 planes, 5 ships, 1 frigate, as well as other ferries organized by private sector.
-3870 of the people evacuated are foreign nationals with rest being Turkish citizens.
+By 2 March, The total number of people evacuated by Turkey reached 22,554 who are carried on 67 planes, 5 ships, 1 frigate, as well as other ferries organized by the private sector.
+A total of 3870 of the people evacuated are foreign nationals with the rest being Turkish citizens.

 Various petroleum companies evacuated their expatriate employees.
 BP said that it was preparing to evacuate about 40 expatriate workers from Libya, where it has suspended onshore oil exploration due to the political unrest.
 Norway's Statoil said it already has started pulling out a handful of international staff and has closed its Tripoli corporate office.
 Shell said it had completed a withdrawal of its staff on 22 February.
 Brazilian conglomerate Odebrecht said they were putting into place mandatory evacuations for the nearly 5,000 staff they have in Libya.

 Other oil companies also withdrew their employees to ensure their safety, including: Gazprom, Shell, Suncor, Pertamina and BP.
 Other companies that decided to evacuate their employees include Siemens and Russian Railways.

 About 15 Danes who were in Libya working for FLSmidth left on 24 February.